Best Tools for Project Portfolio Management

 6. Forecast.app

 Forecast offers a 14-day free trial.
-The application’s paid plan Lite starts at $29/mo and the Pro plan starts at $49/mo (minimum of 10 licenses).
-The solution is also available at a custom pricing (Plus plan).
+All pricing plans have a requirement of 20 users.
+The application’s paid plan Lite starts at $27/mo, while the Pro and Plus plan are available at custom pricing.
 All plans are billed annually.
 Forecast’s feature Advanced Analytics (AvA) is available as an add-on as well as some integrations with third-party tools.

 7. Proggio

-Proggio offers a 30-day free trial and four paid subscription plans.
-The Basic plan’s flat rate is $250/mo, the Business plan – is $800/mo, the Professional – is $1.500/mo and there’s a custom solution designed for enterprises – the Enterprise plan.
-All subscriptions are billed annually.
+Proggio offers a free trial and four paid subscription plans.
+The Tasks plan is free, the PM plan’s rate is $800/mo, the Plus plan - is $1,500/mo, and there’s a custom solution designed for enterprises – the Enterprise plan.
+All subscriptions are billed annually and are built for an unlimited number of users.

 8. Microsoft Project Online